 - Support of multicast, multi-tenancy, and network segmentation.

 - Flexibility: STP is not needed.
 L3 networks are used as the underlying network.

 - No overload of physical networks on the second layer.
 Avoiding MAC table overflow on physical switches when connecting VMs to the networks.

 - Centralized network management.
 Convenient management after deployment and configuration.

 - Deployment and initial VXLAN configuration is complicated.

 - It may be difficult to scale a centralized controller used for managing overlay networks.

-- There is overhead for headers due to encapsulation techniques.
+- There is an overhead for headers due to encapsulation techniques.

 - The underlay network must support multicast for broadcast, unknown-unicast, and multicast (BUM) traffic.

 VXLAN is a network encapsulation protocol that is adopted for virtualization environments where a high number of VMs must be connected to a network.
-VXLAN works on top of the L3 network.
 VXLAN allows you to build a virtual L2 network over an existing L3 physical network by using the MAC-in-UDP encapsulation technique.
-VXLAN has a set of advantages compared to traditional VLAN.
 VXLAN network virtualization is the next step after the virtualization of computing resources to deploy a software-defined datacenter.
-VMWare NSX VXLAN support for VMware network virtualization coupled with VMware vSphere is the right solution for this purpose.
+VMware NSX VXLAN support for VMware network virtualization coupled with VMware vSphere is the right solution for this purpose.
 This combination is widely used by cloud service providers, especially in large datacenters.